 Can I Give My Dog Probiotics During Antibiotics?

-While it is a controversial issue, whether or not to give probiotics during antibiotics, we suggest the following: Because the probiotics will be killed during antibiotic therapy, it would not be cost effective nor health-effective to supply probiotics during antibiotics are being administered.
+Because the probiotics will be killed during antibiotic therapy, it would not be cost effective nor health-effective to supply probiotics during the time that antibiotics are being administered.
 For this reason, we recommend waiting until your pet has completed the antibiotics, then immediately administer probiotics, and lots of them.

-How Much Probiotics Do I Dose After Antibiotic Therapy?
+How Much Probiotics Does My Dog Need After Antibiotic Therapy?

 Cites and References